Online Speech & Minors: Should There Be Limitations?

-I am a strong supporter of the First Amendment.
-However, when online speech involves minors, it seems like common sense that that there should be at least certain limited protections in place to shield children from some of the more abusive and unfair perils of the Internet.
-It appears that the state of California feels the same way.
+At Minc Law, were strong supporters of the First Amendment.
+However, when online speech involves minors (persons under the age of 18 in the United States), it seems like common sense that there should be at minimum, certain limited protections in place to shield them from some of the darkest, more abusive, and unfair perils of the Internet.
+It also appears that the state of California feels the same way as we do.

-The policy underlying the requirement is pretty common sense.
-It simply recognizes that kids make mistakes and might say or post things on the Internet or social networking websites that should not continue to haunt them for the rest of their lives.
+The policy underlying such requirement is actually pretty common sense.
+It simply recognizes that minors (children) make mistakes and might say or post things on the Internet or social networking websites that should not continue to haunt them for the rest of their lives.

-The law also imposes stronger restrictions on the kinds of products that website operators can advertise and market to minors.
-Both requirements will go into effect on January 1, 2015.
+The California Erasure Law also imposes stronger restrictions on the kinds of products that website operators can advertise and market to minors, making it one of the most comprehensive pieces of legislation concerning children and the Internet to date.
+Both requirements ultimately went into effect on January 1st, 2015.

-Although, the law faced very limited opposition, several groups did raise concerns that the law could create a “chilling effect” on operators creating content for minors and may potentially lead some sites to block access to those under the age of 18 to avoid dealing with the removal requirements.
+Although the law faced very limited opposition, several groups did raise concerns that the law could create a “chilling effect” on operators creating content for minors, and that it may have potentially lead to some sites blocking access to those under the age of 18 in order to avoid dealing with the removal requirements.

 The Right to Erasure: What is the Erasure Law?

-The requirement to remove content posted by minors applies to two types of web providers: (1) operators of websites, mobile applications, and other Internet service providers that provide services and sites directed at minors; and (2) operators of websites, mobile applications, and other Internet service providers who have actual knowledge that a minor is using its site and/or service.
+The requirement set forth under California’s Erasure law – to remove content posted by minors – applies to two types of web providers: (1) operators of websites, mobile applications, and other Internet Service Providers (ISPs) that provide services and sites directed at minors; and (2) operators of websites, mobile applications, and other Internet Service Providers who have actual knowledge that a minor is using their site and/or service.

-Specifically, the Erasure law requires that operators must:
+Specifically, California’s Erasure law requires that operators must:

-- Permit minors who are registered users of a website or service to request and remove content or other information “posted” (more on this later) by the minor;
+- Permit minors who are registered users of a website or service to request and remove content or other information “posted” (we will tackle more on this later) by the minor;

 - Provide clear instruction on how the minor may remove or request removal of the content; and

-- Provide notice to the minor of its right to remove information the minor posts.
+- Provide notice to the minor of their right to remove information they (the minor) posts.

 What Does This All Mean?